The Difference Between Eminent Domain and Condemnation: What You Need to Know

 • If a party appeals the “commissioners’ award,” a trial is held on the issue of “just compensation.”

 In addition to the substantive condemnation process set forth in the EDA, the New Jersey Court Rules (R. 4-73, et seq.) specifically address (1) the initiation of the formal condemnation proceeding in Court, (2) the commissioners proceeding, and (3) the Law Division trial on the issue of just compensation.
-In sum, the term “eminent domain” refers to the government’s right to take private property and “condemnation” is the process of actually carrying out that right.
+In sum, the term “eminent domain” refers to the government’s right to take private property, while “condemnation” is the process of actually carrying out that right.

 What It Means For Property Owners

 Many property owners mistakenly believe that the government has unyielding power when exercising its right of eminent domain.
-On the contrary, property owners are entitled to specific safeguards under the law to ensure that the government acts within its constitutional and statutory limits.
+However, understanding the difference between eminent domain and condemnation is crucial, as property owners are entitled to specific safeguards under the law to ensure the government acts within its constitutional and statutory limits.
 One noteworthy example is the right of a property owner to demand a jury trial to resolve the issue of just compensation following an appeal of a commissioners’ award.
-On many occasions, a jury trial is a necessary mechanism for property owners to obtain the largest award of “just compensation” for their property.
-Additionally, under the EDA, condemnors are required to engage in pre-litigation “bona fide negotiations” with the property owner.
+In numerous instances, a jury trial is a necessary mechanism for property owners to obtain the largest award of “just compensation” for their property.

-Regardless of the procedural safeguards in place, the vast amount of relevant case law demonstrates that the government does not always act within its bounds.
-For over 50 years, McKirdy, Riskin, Olson & DellaPelle, P.C. has concentrated its practice in this special area of the law and has earned a reputation for staunchly defending its clients’ constitutionally-recognized property rights.
+For over 50 years, McKirdy, Riskin, Olson & DellaPelle, P.C. has concentrated its practice in this special area of the law and has earned a reputation for staunchly defending its clients’ constitutionally recognized property rights.
 If you are confronted with the threat of eminent domain, please feel free to contact us for a consultation.

 Facebooktwitterredditpinterestlinkedinmail